-You can stop collecting scone and shortcake recipes – this is the only one you need.
-I’m giving it to you plain, but you can embellish as you wish: berries, currants, candied ginger, chocolate, or take them savory with some snipped herbs.
-We enjoyed some for breakfast last weekend, then split the remaining ones in half after dinner for mini shortcakes with berries and cream.
-Yum.
+You can stop collecting scone and shortcake recipes, this is the only one you need.
+I’m giving it to you plain, but you can embellish as you wish with berries, currants, candied ginger, chocolate, or move them into savory territory with snipped herbs.

 - 2 cups flour

-- 5 Tablespoons cold, unsalted butter, cut into small pieces
+- 5 tbsp cold, unsalted butter, cut into small pieces 71 grams

 - 1 egg

-- serving accompaniments: jam or marmalade, butter or double Devon cream
+serving accompaniments: jam or marmalade, lemon curd, butter or double Devon cream

-- Mix together the dry ingredients in a medium mixing bowl.
-Add the butter pieces and with your fingers or a pastry blender, quickly rub and/or cut the butter into the dry ingredients until the mixture is pebbly.
+Preheat oven to 400° F. Mix together the dry ingredients in a medium mixing bowl.
+Add the butter pieces and using a pastry blender (or your fingers), quickly cut the butter into the dry ingredients until the mixture is pebbly.

-- Measure cream in a glass measuring cup, add the egg and whisk with a fork to combine.
+Measure cream in a glass measuring cup, add the egg and whisk with a fork to combine.
 Pour over flour and butter.
 Mix with fork until dough just comes together.
-Knead with your hand directly in the bowl about 8 or 10 times.
+Knead in the bowl about 8 or 10 folds.
 Turn out onto lightly floured board and divide dough in half.
 Pat each into a round, about 5 inches in diameter.
 Cut each round into 6 pieces (press straight down with bench scraper or chef's knife) and transfer to a parchment or silpat lined baking sheet.
 Bake for 18–20 minutes, until tops are golden.
 Transfer to a cooling rack and let cool 10 minutes before serving.